joeygrimm/DynatracePerform2020/hot advance synthetics/README.md

 ## Acknowledgments

 * Hat tip to all the Insights team that created all the advanced use cases scripts.
-I you need help please reach out to insightssupport@dynatrace.com
+If you'd like to know more about insights feel free to email to insightssupport@dynatrace.com